azer/blog/posts/2024-11-11-llmcat-copy-code-from-cli-to-llms.md

 ...
 ```

+## Interactive Mode

-The best part is interactive mode, powered by `fzf` & `bat`.
-Let's say you work in a large repository, and need to select multiple files/directories.
-Instead of going into each directory and copying/pasting with proper headers manually, you can use llmcat's interactive mode to fuzzy search and select files.
+Suppose you work in a large repository and want to copy multiple files/directories.
+Instead of going into each directory and formatting/copying/pasting manually, you can use llmcat's interactive mode to fuzzy search and copy files.

-Start llmcat with no parameters:
+Just run llmcat without parameters to open interactive mode:

 ```bash
 $ llmcat